adamwan-nexplore/guidebook-nxp-hk/README.md

 ## How we develop

+You know the conventions.\
+You know the development processes.
-You know our development process, our conventions, and the ways we communicate between engineers and stakeholders.
+And you know how we communicate between engineers and stakeholders.

 - [General](how-we-develop/general.md)
 - [Application Architecture (NestJS)](how-we-develop/application-architecture.md)